 On May 22, 2020, the Department of Pesticide Regulation (DPR) proposed to register a Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) Section 24(c) special local need (SLN) registration requested by the Siskiyou County Agricultural Commissioner on behalf of Lassen, Modoc, Shasta and Siskiyou counties for a pesticide product containing the active ingredient sulfoxaflor, Transform CA (EPA Reg.
 No. 62419-727), for control of blue alfalfa aphid on prebloom alfalfa in the four listed counties.
 (Notice of Proposed and Final Decisions, Vol. 2020-21) The proposed SLN registration would expire one year from the date of issuance.
 DPR's proposed decision was accompanied by a public report outlining the proposed action, a statement of any significant adverse environmental effect that can reasonably be expected to occur from the registration, and the conclusions of DPR's scientific evaluation.
-At the time of the proposed decision of Transform CA was not labeled for use on alfalfa, its California registration application was pending before DPR.
+At the time of the proposed decision, the public report noted that although the proposed label for the Section 3 registration of Transform CA was not labeled for use on alfalfa, its California registration application was pending before DPR.
 On May 29, 2020, DPR registered Transform CA and Sequoia CA for use in California for several crops not including alfalfa.